Need extreme sports cover for your next trip? Find out what you should consider before your adventure holiday.

-"Most beach-type activities will be covered as a standard activity on insurance policies, although sea kayaking and scuba diving might not be, unless you're fully qualified," said Gocompare.com's Caroline Lloyd.
+"Most beach-type activities will be covered as a standard activity, although sea kayaking and scuba diving might not be, unless you're fully qualified," said GoCompare's Matt Sanders.

-"Another thing to look out for includes activities where you would be covered for any medical expenses which might occur in the event of an accident, but the level of personal accident cover might be reduced or removed.
+"Look out for activities where you would be covered for medical expenses that might occur in the event of an accident, but the level of personal accident cover might be reduced or removed.

 "Most policies will have a list of what is and isn't covered in the documentation.
 It sounds boring, but it's always worth a read before you hop on that jet-ski!"

-Sports travel insurance is a specialist type of travel insurance for those who want to take part in adventurous or extreme sports.
+It's specialist travel insurance for those who want to take part in adventurous or extreme sports.

 Standard travel insurance will cover you for a long list of activities, but they tend to be low risk or supervised by an instructor.

-Be wary of travel cover included with your bank account, as it could include only basic cover and might not include adventure sports.
+Be wary of travel cover included with your bank account, as it could include only basic cover and might not include extreme sports.

-Read your policy carefully - it might be invalidated if you fail to wear a helmet or other protective equipment.
+Stick to the rules too - your policy might be invalidated if you fail to wear a helmet or other protective equipment.

-And take a look at our advice on avoiding a travel insurance claim rejection in case anything does go wrong whilst you're on your adventures.
+And take a look at our advice on avoiding a travel insurance claim rejection in case anything does go wrong on your adventures.